 I’ve not bought or used the pre-made stuff, however tempting it might be (!) but this dough is as easy as pie to make and roll out.
 And by the time it takes to go to the store and buy the dough, you can make this.
 I haven’t tried it with the French tart dough recipe but Kate assured me it would work with either an unbaked or pre-baked tart shell.

 Unlike other savory tarts, such as the Herbed Ricotta Tart, this one has no custard or cream added; it’s just sliced tomatoes, fresh herbs, and sliced rounds of soft goat cheese, which get browned on top.
 Without a rich custard, the taste and texture of the tomatoes doesn’t get lost.
 But the fresh goat cheese is wonderful, especially when it gets all crusty-brown on top, and warm and creamy-soft inside.
-You could swap out another cheese that you like, such as comté, haloumi, or fontina, or another favorite fromage which melts well.
+You could swap out another cheese that you like, such as comté, haloumi, or fontina, or another favorite fromage that melts well.

 Ditto with the fresh herbs.
 A few steps outside of her always-buzzing kitchen are big bunches of herbs growing in verdant, leafy profusion.
 Thyme, variegated two-color sage, lovage, and savory are well-represented, but I was especially pleased to find fresh oregano, which for some reason is elusive in Paris.